-BFD enables fast detection of link failures, so recovery time is minimized.
-BFD can work alongside protocols such as BGP supporting faster shutdown of neighbor connections if a peer session goes down.
+▶ BFD enables fast detection of link failures, so recovery time is minimized.
+BFD works with static routes, and also alongside BGP and OSPF dynamic routing protocols supporting faster shutdown of neighbor connections if a peer session goes down.
+When using VRF-Lite, BFD is supported globally or within a domain.